Tysfjord Municipality: Coat of arms

 The coat of arms was granted on 31 July 1987.
 The official blazon is "Argent, a lobster sable issuant from the base" (I sølv en oppvoksende svart hummer).
 This means the arms have a field (background) that has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 The charge is a lobster.
 The lobster was chosen because Tysfjord is the northernmost location of lobster habitat in the world.
 The original drawing included a lobster with claws of different size, such as they are in the natural population of lobsters in Tysfjord, but the National Archives opted for the same size claws to meet the standard heraldic conventions.
 The arms were designed by Esther Skoglund.
 The municipality originally adopted a design that showed Stetind mountain, but this was not approved by the National Archives, so the lobster design was chosen instead.

 Churches

-The Church of Norway had three parishes (sokn) within the municipality of Tysfjord.
+The Church of Norway had three parishes (sokn) within Tysfjord Municipality.
 It was part of the Ofoten prosti (deanery) in the Diocese of Sør-Hålogaland.